Cyberspace and Mental Illness

 There is indeed novelty and utility in the world of the internet and digital media.
 While using it for information, information dissemination, entertainment, and friendships, it is equally important to be aware of the surrounding real world.

 If we allow the virtual world to encroach into our real one, the resulting imbalance can cause some major mental health issues.
-Some of the consequences of an imbalance between virtual-world addiction and real-world awareness are mentioned below.
+Some of the consequences of an imbalance between virtual-world and real-world awareness are mentioned below.

-Are you addicted to the internet?
+Are your disorder to the internet?

-Do you know the symptoms of Internet Addiction Disorder?
+Do you know the symptoms of Internet Disorder?
 The ever-increasing use of the internet, the preparation for it, and time wastage Negligence towards work/relations/health Irritability, malaise Impatience due to lack of gratification Failed attempts of reducing the usage.

 Divorce: End of marriage because of the internet